RaminMammadzada/tracking-api/README.md

 ### Unit tests

-RUn the following command to run the unit tests:
+Run the following command to run the unit tests:

 ```
 npm run test